6 Questions To Ask Before Hiring A Utah Accounting Company

 Some accountants outsource work to a third party.
 This isn’t necessarily a bad thing, but it’s good to know before you start.
 Make sure it is easy to communicate directly with the third party.

-5. What tax programs do you use?
+5. What tax software do you use?

 The tax program doesn’t need to be the deciding factor when choosing an accountant, but it’s worthwhile to ask about it.